 From the natural areas of the Thumb to the fragmented ecosystems of rural Macomb to the urbanized communities across southeast Michigan, this Rochester-based group conserves, sustains and connects natural areas, lands and waters.

 The Southeast Michigan Land Conservancy conserves natural land and open space including forests, wetlands, meadows, agricultural land,and places of scenic beauty to provide habitat for wildlife and to enrich the lives of people.
 It serves all of southeast Michigan from its office in Superior Township.

 SDEV strengthens the environment and economy of Southwest Detroit through partnerships with residents, community organizations, government agencies, schools, businesses and volunteers.

 This Detroit-based organization's mission is to improve transportation access and mobility in greater Detroit.
 It improves and promotes public transit across the state as a tool for urban revitalization, to prevent sprawl and to decrease global warming pollution.

-This interfaith network is committed to prayer, education, and actions of environmental and social justice that deepen everyone's senses of wonder, responsibility and gratitude for all creation.
+This interfaith network based in Detroit is committed to prayer, education, and actions of environmental and social justice that deepen everyone's senses of wonder, responsibility and gratitude for all creation.

 Zero Waste Detroit is a coalition of over 20 community, environmental, and environmental justice organizations.
 Its goal is to move the City of Detroit to a solid waste management system that gives top priority to recycling and materials recovery and away from waste incineration.